-4.3 Design
+3.3 Design

-- 4.3.1 As with layout, design can affect how usable and attractive parking is, and thus how successful it is at keeping cars from parking on the roadside.
-Sometimes, even though parking is provided in developments, its location, layout, and/or design, means it is not fully used and users prefer to park in alternative places. - 4.3.2 Parking spaces need to be fully functional, and designed for usability, rather than to meet a quota.
-Parking is of such importance to the overall function, use and saleable value of properties, that it should be considered from the outset in development proposals, to ensure parking spaces are appropriately used and do not dominate the street scene. - 4.3.3 The siting of trees and street furniture should be used to informally manage parking and attention will need to be given to the type of material used.
-Trees also add landscaping to an often 'hard' landscape. - 4.3.4 In larger car parks, an option to cater for the variety of vehicle sizes is to provide 'buffer areas' between spaces, such as demonstrated below.
+- 3.3.1 As with layout, design can affect how usable and attractive parking is, and thus how successful it is at keeping cars from parking on the roadside.
+Sometimes, even though parking is provided in developments, its location, layout, and/or design, means it is not fully used and users prefer to park in alternative places. - 3.3.2 Parking spaces need to be fully functional, and designed for usability, rather than to meet a quota.
+Parking is of such importance to the overall function, use and saleable value of properties, that it should be considered from the outset in development proposals, to ensure parking spaces are appropriately used and do not dominate the street scene.

+- 3.3.3 All parking should be designed to reduce the opportunities for crime.
+In addition, permeable surfaces should be used wherever possible to reduce surface water runoff and assist with sustainable drainage measures. - 3.3.4 The siting of trees and street furniture should be used to informally manage parking and attention will need to be given to the type of material used.

+Trees also add landscaping to an often 'hard' landscape. - 3.3.5 In larger car parks, an option to cater for the variety of vehicle sizes is to provide 'buffer areas' between spaces, such as demonstrated below.
 This can work well for retail uses such as supermarkets.

-- 4.3.5 Large car parks need to ensure there are clear directions for pedestrians, and safe access routes.
-Where parking provision is provided in a multi storey to support a retail or commercial use or transport hub, particular consideration should be given to pedestrian routes, use of trolleys and signage, to ensure pedestrian safety and ease of movement for vehicles. - 4.3.6 Any up to date advice and guidance on design and layout that is relevant should be considered in conjunction with this document.
+- 3.3.6 Large car parks need to ensure there are clear directions for pedestrians, and safe access routes.
+Where parking provision is provided in a multi storey to support a retail or commercial use or transport hub, particular consideration should be given to pedestrian routes, use of trolleys and signage, to ensure pedestrian safety and ease of movement for vehicles. - 3.3.7 Any up to date advice and guidance on design and layout that is relevant should be considered in conjunction with this document.

-4.4 Location of parking
+3.4 Location of parking

-- 4.4.1 Whilst a balance is needed between the dominance of parking and attractive developments, poorly located parking that is not used can cause anti social parking elsewhere that is visually detrimental to the character of the area, and cause safety concerns. - 4.4.2 Parking provision for residential development needs to give significant consideration to distances from parking spaces to main doors of properties to avoid for example, those seeking to park with children or shopping, parking nearer to the property, outside of formal parking spaces. - 4.4.3 Clearly in larger car parks for retail, employment, leisure or health uses, everyone cannot park near to the entrance.
+3.4.1 Whilst a balance is needed between the dominance of parking and attractive developments, poorly located parking that is not used can cause anti social parking elsewhere that is visually detrimental to the character of the area, and cause safety concerns.

+- 3.4.2 Parking provision for residential development needs to give significant consideration to distances from parking spaces to main doors of properties to avoid for example, those seeking to park with children or shopping, parking nearer to the property, outside of formal parking spaces. - 3.4.3 Clearly in larger car parks for retail, employment, leisure or health uses, everyone cannot park near to the entrance.
 In such cases, the spaces closest to the entrance should be reserved for those with mobility restrictions and parents and children.
 To encourage people to make full use of the car park, it is important that direct and usable pedestrian routes are provided and clearly signed.
-This is especially important where trolleys are likely to be used pedestrian routes should be able to accommodate trolleys without forcing people to weave in and out of parked cars. - 4.4.4 If underground or multi storey parking is to be provided, particular attention should be paid to the provision of lighting and safety, to ensure all attempts are taken to design out opportunities for crime.
+This is especially important where trolleys are likely to be used pedestrian routes should be able to accommodate trolleys without forcing people to weave in and out of parked cars. - 3.4.4 If underground or multi storey parking is to be provided, particular attention should be paid to the provision of lighting and safety, to ensure all attempts are taken to design out opportunities for crime.

-4.5 Allocation of parking
+3.5 Allocation of parking